trungnd3/remitano-videos/README.md

 git clone https://github.com/trungnd3/remitano-videos.git
 ```

-3. Change to the cloned project directory and open terminal.
+3. Change to the cloned project directory.

+4. Create a new `.env` file from `env.txt` file.
+It is recommended to use the postgres values the same as sample.

+5. Open terminal from the cloned project directory

-4. Create external volume for postgres container:
+6. Create external volume for postgres container:

 ```
 docker volume create dbremitano
 ```

-5. Run the following command to start the docker containers in daemon mode (free your terminal after start):
+7. Run the following command to start the docker containers in daemon mode (free your terminal after start):

 ```
 docker compose -f docker-compose-dev.yml up -d --build